 Whenever we have friends and family round, I always provide a cheese board.
-Having more of a savoury palette, I generally choose cheese and crackers over dessert on most occasions.
-I adore all cheeses and this Goddess Cheese, sent to me to try by Pong Cheese is no exception.
+Since I have more of a savoury palette, I generally choose cheese and crackers over dessert on most occasions.
+While I adore all cheeses, this Goddess Cheese, sent to me to try by Pong Cheese is beautifully buttery and creamy.

 A cider washed edible rind conceals the most gorgeous, gooey, buttery cheese, perfect for spreading on crackers, with a glass of something chilled to go alongside.
 The initial buttery flavour is layered with a nutty taste that is perfectly paired with the pine nuts in these Goddess Cheese Pine Nut Muffins.

 Whilst spreading this cheese on crackers is a perfectly acceptable way to indulge your senses, my creative side knew that it would taste so good baked in a muffin.
 After a party or family gathering I am quite often left with cheese and other delectables.
 I avoid waste as much as I can, so incorporating this beautiful cheese into a bake gives it a second life in these delicious muffins.

 Goddess Cheese Pine Nut Muffins are incredibly easy to whip up and bake.
 In fact these took less than 30 minutes from start to eating!

 Oh boy, these muffins are fabulous warm out of the oven.

 Recipe: Makes 12 Goddess Cheese Pine Nut Muffins